Micinek/systemd-mounter/README.md

 ### <span style="color:red"> BUT be carefull.
 If you set up "wait for some service" and the service does not start, or mountpoint is not avalible ( for example you deleted the folder on your NAS ), your docker ( in this case ) won't start at all... </span>

 ### Potential Solutions for Failover:
-If you want to avoid Docker being blocked indefinitely, you can add a timeout:  ( already in the final script )
+If you want to avoid Docker being blocked indefinitely, you can add a timeout to your docker.service:

 ```bash
 [Unit]